-The whitetail deer don't stay in just because of a little rain, so neither should you.
+The whitetail deer don't stay in just because of a little rain and wind, so neither should you.
 The Muck Boot Fieldblazer fully waterproof construction means you don't have to worry about the weather.
 Plus, you can stay out of sight thanks to the camo finish, out of smell thanks to the enzyme treatment, and out of hearing thanks to the quiet rubber design.
 The Fieldblazer was our top pick for best Muck Boots for hunting.

 Best Boots For Hunters With Foot Problems

 If you've had a foot injury, you know how disheartening it can be to have to stay off your feet.
 Plus, you know it makes it more likely you'll have another injury in the future.
 That's why it's essential to get a boot like the Kenetrek Everstep that is orthopedically designed by physicians to support and protect your foot even after an injury.

 Things like plantar fasciitis can absolutely ruin a hunt, but not if you have these boots from Kenetrek that were developed and tested by physicians.

 Aside from the incorporated orthopedics, the Everstep also supports your foot with lateral bar stabilizers that keep your ankle from wobbling as well as a rocker bottom that helps take the pressure off tendons and ligaments when going downhill.
 Plus, the K-Talon sole absorbs shock and has traction so you don't slip and bend your foot or ankle unnaturally.